Azure/kubeflow-labs/presentationContent.md

 ## Summary

-**Part 2 to 8 will be delived interactively through a GitHub repository and markdown documentation so that different attendees can go at different paces**
+**Part 2 to 8 will be delivered interactively.
+This is a self-directed lab through a GitHub repository and markdown documentation so that different attendees can go at different paces**

 1. Introduction (PowerPoint) - *10 min*
    - Current typical workflow in ML